Pelvic Pain: 12 Common Causes (& Treatment)

 Uterine myomas are benign tumors that grow on the muscular layer of the uterus. although they usually do not cause symptoms, they can cause pelvic pain, bleeding outside of menstruation, constipation and difficulty getting pregnant.

-The presence of cysts, tumours or ovarian infection can also cause intense pelvic pain.
+The presence of cysts, tumors or ovarian infection can also cause intense pelvic pain.
 In addition to pain, other symptoms like bleeding outside of menstruation, pain with sex, a feeling of bloating, frequent fatigue and general malaise.

 Another common cause of pelvic pain related to the ovaries is pain that emerges with ovulation.
 Pain occurs with the release of the egg, and is usually mild and lasts for 1 or 2 days.